Web Analytics Made Easy - StatCounter

 Duct leakage

-Poorly sealed transitions can lose conditioned air into attics or mechanical spaces.
+Poorly sealed transitions can lose conditioned air into attics or pull dusty air into the return side.

 Transition Photos

-Transition details are easier to understand when the duct layout is visible.
+Transition details are easier to understand when the duct layout, register airflow, and thermal patterns are visible.

-FLIR thermal image of air duct temperature differences
+FLIR thermal view of duct or transition temperature pattern

 Related Airflow Pages